Roles and Lanes Guide LoL - How to play better in League of Legends

 - for ADC - with good skill at Lucian or Vayne, you can go top/mid; on top of that Quinn is pseudo-ADC excelling at the top lane.
 What's more, playing bot lane for a long time teaches you the basics of support roles.
 On the other hand, playing support from time to time can show you bot lane from another perspective,

-- for support - going jungle isn't the good idea since it requires skills and knowledge most support mains (I'll include myself) does not have.
+- for support - going jungle isn't a good idea since it requires skills and knowledge most support mains (I'll include myself) does not have.
 The best option is taking a tank and going top, or if you have good Zyra, Brand or Vel'Koz you may try mid, but it's much harder.
 Out of other roles, you may also try ADC, since as support you share a lane with one and you should have a basic understanding.

-The micro game means all the 'little things' that you need to play champion well.
+The microgame means all the 'little things' that you need to play champion well.
 The simplest way to describe it would be 'mechanics,' but it's not really precise.

 The core of gaining power in League of Legends.
 This is what makes challenger and pro players so good - their ability to farm and deny the same to your opponent.
-What most of lower divisions players tend to overlook, is the fact, that 20 CS difference is equal to a kill, granted it's the first kill on this enemy.
+What most of the lower divisions players tend to overlook, is the fact, that 20 CS difference is equal to a kill, granted it's the first kill on this enemy.
 Consecutive kills result in diminishing returns, and 0/7 opponent is worth as much as cannon minion.
 So when I see enemy Zed rushing at my 0/5 booty, I just laugh.
 And buy Zhonya.

 If you are bad at last hitting, then jungle and support will be roles for you to choose from.

-First major power spike is lvl 2.
+The first major power spike is lvl 2.
 If you level up before your opponent does, you have twice as many abilities as him.
 One of the brightest examples of aggressive lane champions is Talon.
 He claims around 25% first blood kills in LoL.
 He starts with W trying to hit the enemy champion and the wave.
 This gives him the ability to push and some cheap damage.
 Seven minions will give him level 2.
 He instantly skills up his Q and jumps onto the enemy.
 Q gives him one stack of his passive, point-blank W gives him a second one, auto-attack completes it, combined with Ignite and Electrocute results in an easy kill.

 Coming late to the lane is guaranteed failure in level 2 rush, so be careful if you are leashing for jungler.
 You might get surprised.